olapiha/olapiha.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-My name is Sasha.
-I like writing Security Proofs!

 My research interests include:
 - Design of Advanced Post-Quantum Cryptography from Lattices (**Threshold Signatures and Threshold Encryption Schemes, Zero-Knowledge Proofs**)
 - Security Analysis of New Lattice Assumptions